 Interview with Jennifer Boorman

-Today on What On What’s Good with Jovin Tardif, I am here with recent Trebas graduate Jennifer Boorman from Nice2Sparkle Studios.
+Today on What On What’s Good with Jovin Tardif, I am here with recent Trebas graduate Jennifer Boorman.
 In our short segment, we can get a bit of information on Audio Engineering Technologies & Production and DJ Arts.

-1. Jennifer Boorman (Nice2Sparkle), describe your experience at Trebas Institute – Toronto in the Audio Engineering Technologies & Production and DJ Arts?
+1. Describe your experience at Trebas Institute – Toronto in the Audio Engineering Technologies & Production and DJ Arts?

 2. Can you tell us more about the Voice Over Artistry world?

-3. Jennifer Boorman. how would you describe a typical Post Production Mixing experience?
+3. How would you describe a typical Post Production Mixing experience?
 What does it entail?

 The Post Production Mixing experience is something that I consider myself still an intermediate novice.
 The wisdom I can impart is that it takes a good team of people on the same page who have a tremendous amount of patience.
 Depending on the project and its specifications, it entails many hours of detailed work in editing, sync sound effects, background ambiance, music, and ADR, which is Automated Dialog Replacement.
 The goals are to ensure the finished project’s audio is in line with the video and all background, sound effects and dialogue hit all their marks.
 But there is always more, audio levels and filters must be run through plugin sources to make sure all the unwanted sound is filtered out and that levels meet specific audio industry standards.